Krasnogorsk (camera)

 A total of 105,435 Krasnogorsk-3 cameras were produced between 1971 and 1993.

-This series was one of the most popular 16mm movie cameras in Eastern Europe, where it made a prominent appearance in Krzysztof Kieślowski's 1979 film Camera Buff.
+This series was used by studios and professional filmmakers, as well as the military, amateurs, and artists, not only in the USSR, but all over Eastern Europe, where it became one of the most popular 16mm movie cameras.
+As such, it also made a prominent appearance in Krzysztof Kieślowski's 1979 film Camera Buff.
 The Krasnogorsk cameras are still popular among independent filmmakers today.